 7. If your chosen field requires a Ph.D., pursue one

 8. Get a job in your chosen field

-Below we've outlined what you'll need to begin a career as a geneticist in the United States, or Canada.
-We've also included helpful information for this career, such as job description, job duties, salary expectations, a list of possible employers and much more!
+Below we've expanded on these points, to give you a complete idea of what you'll need to begin a career as a geneticist in the United States or Canada.
+We've also included helpful information for this career, such as a general job description & duties, salary expectations, a list of possible employers and much more!

 Educational Requirements for Becoming a Geneticist

 Requirements to work in genetics research

 Bachelor's Degree: If you want to become a geneticist that works in an entry-level research job such as laboratory assistant, you typically need a bachelor’s degree in biology or a related program.

 Master's Degree: If you want to work as a senior-level researcher, you will need to have a master's degree in genetics.

 Doctoral Degree: If you want to direct research, or become a faculty member in a university or college, then you will typically need to complete a doctoral degree program in genetics.